Let’s get something out of the way…

 For example, if you created a walk-through, you would ask their email address.
-If they listen to your podcast, maybe you ask them to visit your website, call you, or subscribe.
-You want to create a really clear call to action for the users at the end of whatever piece of content you choose.
+If they listen to your podcast, maybe you invite them to visit your website, call you, or subscribe.
+You want to create a clear call to action for the users at the end of whatever piece of content you choose.

 At this point, you want to turn visitors into leads before you create your middle funnel content.

-Possible nudges for your top of funnel content:
+Possible nudges for your top-of-funnel content: